astier/model-free-episodic-control/README.md

 whereas his work is a fork of the original work from **[ShibiHe](https://github.com/ShibiHe/Model-Free-Episodic-Control)**.

+Work is still in progress.
 The contributions of this project so far are:
+- Bugfix
+- Leaner, cleaner & simpler code
+- Better project structure
 - Heavy Refactoring
-- Leaner & cleaner code
-- Bugfix

 ## Requirements
 - Python 2